jeevan7958/Spam-Detection/README.md

 * **Recall:** **~89.5%**
 * *Observation:* The model catches nearly 9 out of 10 spam messages.
 The missed 10% are usually extremely short, ambiguous messages (e.g., "Hi", "Call me") that lack distinct spam patterns.

+* **F1-Score:** **~94.0%**
+* *Observation:* A high F1 score confirms that the model is robust and handles the class imbalance effectively.
+It proves the model isn't just "guessing safe" to inflate its accuracy numbers; it is genuinely learning the characteristics of spam.

 **Key Observations from Results:**

 1. **Structural Signals are Critical:** The *Feature Importance* graph reveals that **`Caps_Ratio`** (percentage of uppercase letters) and **`Has_Link`** are top-tier predictors, often outweighing specific words.
 This proves the "Hybrid" hypothesis: how a message is written is just as important as what it says.